 Pack a Picnic

-No matter how old bubs is, if the sun is shining, a rug outside under the shade of a tree on a sunny day is just divine!
-You can pack a lunch for yourself with some special treats if baby is too young to eat with you, or you can make some lunch together and enjoy lunch at the park with a toddler.
+No matter how old your baby is, if the sun is shining, a rug outside under the shade of a tree on a sunny day is just divine!
+You can pack a lunch for yourself with some special treats if baby is too young to eat with you, or make some lunch together and enjoy lunch at the park with a toddler.
 You could even have your picnic out the back of your house and relax on the lawn.

 Fresh air and exercise are great for stimulating happy hormones – especially if you suffer from depression or stress, the benefits of walking are huge.
 Start a pram push with other mums or go it alone!
 It’s also ideal for baby who will love the different surroundings and will be fast asleep before you know it.
 Older children enjoy walking too and the energy they burn will probably even score you an early night with one tired little toddler!